 President & CEO of the Central Massachusetts Agency on Aging, Dr. Moses Dixon

-Dr. Moses S. Dixon is the President & CEO of the Central Massachusetts Agency on Aging, Inc. (CMAA) for the past five years.
+Dr. Moses S. Dixon has been the President and CEO of the Central Massachusetts Agency on Aging, Inc. (CMAA) for the past five years.
 Dr. Dixon has extensive experience in the non-profit sector in Central Massachusetts and brings more than a decade of experience working for local and state governments in Massachusetts and the federal government.
 A doctorate in Community and Public Affairs from The State University of New York at Binghamton, a master’s in Community Development and Planning from Clark University in Worcester, Massachusetts, and a bachelor’s degree in political science from Howard University.
-Dr. Dixon was a legislative fellow staffer to former U.S. Senate Majority Leader Harry M. Reid.
-Furthermore, serving as a Legislative Aide on Beacon Hill to Massachusetts State Representative Mary S. Keefe from the 15th Worcester District.
-In February of 2023, Dr. Dixon was appointed by Massachusetts Governor Maura T. Healey to serve on the Governor’s Council on Black Empowerment for the Commonwealth of Massachusetts.
+Dr. Dixon was a legislative fellow staffer to former U.S. Senate Majority Leader Harry M. Reid (Nevada).
+Furthermore, serving as a legislative aide on Beacon Hill to Massachusetts State Representative Mary S. Keefe from the 15th Worcester District.
+Massachusetts Governor Maura T. Healey appointed Dr. Dixon to serve on the Governor’s Council on Black Empowerment for the Commonwealth of Massachusetts.
 In January of 2024, Dr. Moses S. Dixon was named one of 60 Scholars who will form the ninth class of the Presidential Leadership Scholars (PLS).
 For nearly a decade, PLS has catalyzed a diverse network of leaders brought together to collaborate and create meaningful change in the United States and around the world as they learn about leadership through the lens of the presidential experiences of George W. Bush, William J. Clinton, George H.W.
 Bush, and Lyndon B. Johnson and their administrations.

 CMAA is governed by a 17 member Board of Directors and an advisory council.